omeka/omeka-s-enduser/docs/content/items.md

 When an item is viewed on the public site, all linked resources are displayed in a series of tables based on the metadata property in use.
 An item without any linked resources will not display these tables; items displaying on sites that are set to exclude [resources that are not included in the site](../sites/site_settings.md#show) will also not display these entries.

-If an item has a linked media, that media will not display in the item's "Linked resources" table.
-Conversely, media pages do not display linked resource tables at all.
+Note that media pages do not display linked resource tables, whether items link to them or not.

 ![An item display in the Default theme showing a number of Omeka items that link to the item, as "Publications"](contentfiles/items_linkedresources1.png)